14. Degree and Certificate Requirements

 14.14 The student must have settled all financial obligations to the university.

-14.15 Graduate and undergraduate students who plan to attend a commencement ceremony must do so the semester they apply for graduation and complete their degree requirements.
+14.15 Graduate and undergraduate degree seeking students who plan to attend a commencement ceremony must do so the semester they apply for graduation and complete their degree requirements.

 14.16 Undergraduate Minors: A minor is a concentration of courses that focus on a single area or an interdisciplinary perspective developed by the department or program that offers the minor.
 The department or program offering the minor is responsible for setting enrollment limits and deciding which courses are used to meet the minor.
 Coursework consists of 15-18 hours with a minimum of 6 in residence at the 300-400 level.